 In some cases, home sleep studies can help diagnose sleep apnea.
 We provide the equipment and instructions on how to use it.

 In-lab sleep studies

-In-lab studies take place overnight or during an eight- to 10-hour period during the day.
-Our sleep labs in Madison, Wis., Rockford, Ill. and Belvidere, Ill. feature private sleep study suites.
+In-lab studies take place overnight or during an 8- to 10-hour period during the day.
+Our sleep labs in Madison, Wis., Rockford, Ill., and Belvidere, Ill., feature private sleep study suites.
 Each suite is comfortable, spacious and includes a private bathroom.
 Children's suites have a second bed to accommodate a parent or guardian.
 Watch the videos below to learn more about in-lab sleep studies.

 Meet our team

 We have a sweet dream team